ArashPartow/exprtk/readme.txt

 validate that function invocations  are carried out using  the correct sequence of parameters.
-Furthermore  performing the checks at  compile -time rather than at run-time (aka every time the function is invoked) will result expression evaluation performance gains.
+Furthermore  performing the checks at  compile -time rather than at run-time (aka every time the function is invoked) will result in expression evaluation performance gains.

 Compile-time  type  checking  can be  requested  by  passing a  string representing the desired parameter  sequence to the constructor of the igeneric_function.
 The following example demonstrates how this can  be
-done:
+achieved:

    template <typename T>
    struct too : public exprtk::igeneric_function<T>